Featured

 Rekhachitram Movie Review: A Cinematic Puzzle That Unfolds With Time

 The movie starts with Vivek Gopinathan (Asif Ali) being caught in a gambling scam and is being transferred to Malakapara as a punishment.
-As soon as he takes charge as SHO, he lands his first case, Rajendran ( Siddique), who seems to have suicide and has left a video where he confesses to a crime about 40 years ago.
+As soon as he takes charge as SHO, he lands his first case, Rajendran (Siddique), who seems to have committed suicide and has left a video where he confesses to a crime about 40 years ago.
 To get rid of his past, Vivek decides to take it into his own hands to uncover the crime, and shortly finds a skeleton with an anklet.
 Unable to confirm who the deceased is, it becomes difficult to proceed with the investigation.

-In a mission to uncover more, his search leads him to a visit to Bharathan's and Mammootty's Kathodu Kathoram (1985), a movie that was an instant hit at the box office.
+In a mission to uncover more, his search leads him to a visit to Bharathan's and Mammootty’s Kathodu Kathoram (1985), a movie that was an instant hit at the box office.
 On enquiring more, he gets to know about a junior artist who went missing on the same set and was nowhere to be seen.
-On meeting Chandrappan ( Indrans), who used to be a junior artist supplier, he finds that the missing girl from the sets of Kathodu Kathoram is none other than Rekha (Anaswara Rajan).
+On meeting Chandrappan (Indrans), who used to be a junior artist supplier, he finds that the missing girl from the sets of Kathodu Kathoram is none other than Rekha (Anaswara Rajan).
 To his surprise, he finds her in an old song from the same movie, where he finds her alive and with a grace that is not to be forgotten.
 Soon a portrait of Rekha is created and the search for what really happened starts to go down.

 The movie does not follow a conventional plot but instead plays with time, taking the audience back to the sets of Kathodu Kathoram.
 One can see the hunger in the eyes of Rekha, who finds herself in the land of cinema when they move to Chennai along with her parents.
-Soon she becomes a die-hard fan of Mammotty and starts writing him letters by addressing him as Mammotty Chettan.
+Soon she becomes a die-hard fan of Mammootty and starts writing him letters by addressing him as Mammootty Chettan.
 A chance to prove herself and to become a heroine one day in his film, she arrives on the set of Kathodu Kathoram.
 Amid the shoot, she finds a friend in a nun, Stephy (Megha Thomas), who allows her to stay the night at church only to find the cash, gold, and Rekha missing the next morning.
 But the real mystery still remains of who Rekha is and what really went down that fateful night.
 Will Vivek uncover all of them and finally give justice to her or is it going to be another case unsolved?

 Asif Ali delivers yet another career-best performance in Rekhachitram.
 Unlike his other uniform characters, Vivek is a character who effortlessly transitions between moments of curiosity, obsession, and emotional turmoil.
 His body language and expressions subtly capture the internal struggle of a man entangled in a reality that is soon slipping away.
 There are scenes where his silence speaks louder than words, proving once again why he is one of Malayalam cinema’s most dependable actors.